SUNW4VE/ChromaFire/README.md

 ------------------------------------------------------------------
 - Fix known issues
 - Toggle RMB instead of hold RMB (?)
-- Program ChromaFire to automatically determine the center of the crosshair's pixel coordinates (to support multiple monitor resolutions)
+- Automatically determine the center of the crosshair's pixel coordinates (to support multiple display resolutions)